General Medical and Preventative Health Care

 - Healthy heart checks Please book in with Karen for this.
 You will need to phone and request a blood test prior to your visit.

-Asthma Many asthmatics put up with poor asthma control.
+- Asthma Many asthmatics put up with poor asthma control.
 If you use your blue reliever more than twice per week or you find yourself coughing, wheezing or feeling short of breath, you need an asthma review.
-Please book in to see Karen or Pippa, our asthma nurses.
+Please book in to see Karen, our asthma nurse.

-Cervical screening.
-Karen, Robyn, Pippa and Anna are the clinics qualified nurse smear takers.
+- Cervical screening.
+Karen, Robyn, Joey, Sarah and Anna are the clinics qualified nurse smear takers.
 Some evening clinics available.

 - Stop Smoking Support If you are thinking about stopping smoking, there are lots of options to help you.
 Book in to see Karen, our nurse specialist

 New Zealand and Australia has the highest rates of skin cancers and melanoma in the world.
 A full skin check should be carried out every year or two, especially in fair skinned patients.
 Any new skin spots that are unusual or changing should be checked by a doctor as soon as possible.

 Aclasta is an infusion of a bone strengthening medication that is now funded for many people for the treatment of osteoporosis and Pagets disease.
 If you meet the criteria, the cost of the infusion is $150 for enrolled patients, or $250 for non-enrolled patients which includes a doctors appointment prior to the infusion.